Eka-Eval: An Evaluation Framework for Low-Resource Multilingual Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have rapidly transformed natural language processing (NLP), enabling impressive generalization across diverse tasks including instruction following, reasoning, summarization, translation, and tool use.
-With the advent of general-purpose foundation models such as GPT-4~\citep{achiam2023gpt}, Claude~\citep{anthropic2024claude35sonnet}, Gemini~\citep{team2023gemini} and Llama-3~\citep{touvron2023llama}, the focus of research has increasingly shifted from building task-specific models to systematically evaluating these powerful systems.
+Large Language Models (LLMs) growing capabilities continue to reshape NLP, enabling impressive generalization across diverse tasks, including instruction following, reasoning, summarization, translation, and tool use.
+With the advent of general-purpose foundation models such as GPT-4~\citep{achiam2023gpt}, Claude~\citep{anthropic2024claude35sonnet}, Gemini~\citep{team2023gemini}, Deepseek~\citep{liu2024deepseek}, and Llama-3~\citep{touvron2023llama}, the focus of research has increasingly shifted from building task-specific models to systematically evaluating these powerful systems.
 Evaluation plays a critical role not only in measuring progress but in identifying capabilities, exposing limitations, and informing deployment strategies.

-In response, several evaluation frameworks have emerged, including \texttt{HELM}~\citep{liang2022helm}, \texttt{EleutherAI Harness}~\citep{gao2021framework}, \texttt{lm-eval-harness}~\citep{gao2021framework}, and \texttt{OpenCompass}~\citep{wu2023opencompass}.
-However, existing evaluation frameworks are primarily centered on English or other high-resource languages and offer limited support for low-resource or multilingual settings~\citep{watts2024pariksha}.
-This lack of inclusivity significantly limits the effectiveness of these tools in linguistically diverse regions like India, which has 22 constitutionally recognized languages encompassing over a billion native speakers.

-While notable benchmarks like IndicGLUE~\citep{kakwani2020indicnlpsuite}, IndicGenBench~\citep{singh2024indicgenbench}, and MILU~\citep{verma2024milu} have addressed some gaps in Indic-language evaluation, they remain siloed efforts and lack integration into unified evaluation workflows — requiring users to perform manual configuration to use them in real-world LLM assessment pipelines.

-Furthermore, popular frameworks such as \texttt{FreeEval}~\citep{yu2024freeeval} and \texttt{lm-eval-harness}~\citep{gao2021framework} require extensive configuration and engineering expertise, limiting their adoption by developers and researchers operating in low-resource environments.
-These challenges create a need for an actively maintained, community driven, multilingual, and task-diverse evaluation suite.

-To address these limitations, we introduce \textsc{Eka-Eval}, a unified, extensible, and ready-to-use evaluation framework for LLMs, integrating over 35 benchmarks spanning both global (English) and Indic-language tasks.
-The overall architecture, presented in Figure~\ref{fig:architecture1}, is designed to be modular, compatible with Hugging Face and proprietary models, it offers plug-and-play usability with minimal configuration overhead.
-To contextualize \textsc{Eka-Eval's} capabilities, Table~\ref{tab:eval-comparison-full} compares leading LLM evaluation frameworks across eleven key capabilities, demonstrating its more comprehensive feature coverage relative to existing frameworks.